How the EMBSGB200 Amplifier is Shaping Innovations in Technology and Industry

 Farming in Developing Areas: Making Modernization Viable

 To address this, a pair of researchers from MIT developed a compact “mini-tractor” prototype called the Bullkey.
-Their aim was to invent a practical tool that could replace bullocks on small farms in rural India.
-The design had big challenges.
-It had to be small and maneuverable, yet offer a draft animal’s pulling force and agility, even in difficult terrain.
-Its acquisition price needed to be similar to livestock, with added benefits like reduced maintenance and ease of operation.
-No compact tractor in the market at the time of the study had met these design challenges.
+The design had big challenges, unachieved by any existing product.
+Though small, it had to offer a draft animal’s pulling force, even in difficult terrain.
+Its agility and price point needed to be similar to livestock.
+Finally, it required low maintenance and simple operation.

 As with any prototype, a proof-of-concept study is vital.
-And that is where the Tacuna Systems EMBSGB200 amplifier got involved.
-Already popular with MIT researchers for its small size and cost, accuracy, and ease of use, our amplifier helped measure forces on this innovative tractor’s tillage tool.
+And that’s where the Tacuna Systems EMBSGB200 amplifier got involved.
+Already popular with MIT researchers for its compactness, cost, accuracy, and ease of use, our amplifier helped measure forces on the tractor’s tillage tool.
 Load cell data acquired in field testing proved that the experimental tractor had a higher drawbar pull per unit mass than conventional tractors, matching the peak pull of animals.

 four schematics of tractor wheel configurations horizontally arranged - the first has two rear drive wheels and two front steer wheels on four corners like a car with operator seat over rear axle and till tool rear of the drive wheels; the second has two rear drive wheels and one front steer wheel like a tricycle with operator seat centered between the front and rear axles and the till tool behind the rear wheels,; the third configuration is like the first but with the till tool centered under the vehicle and the last option has one front drive and steer hybrid wheel, an in-line rear drive wheel, an outrigger wheel with the operator and till tool centered between the two axles.